If you are searching for the answer to "How to be

 In asking how to be happy, perhaps you are also assuming the Source of happiness is outside of yourself and you want to know the secrets to acquiring it, as if it was something to accomplish with our own doing, or a reward for doing the "right" things.

-In my search for lasting happiness I discovered that it masked a deeper longing, call it spiritual in nature, but it was a desire for a state of being that could not be shaken, that was permanent and made me feel complete.
+I discovered that my desire to find happiness masked a deeper longing, call it spiritual in nature, but it was a desire for a state of being that could not be shaken, that was permanent and made me feel complete.

 As I observed my thoughts, feelings, beliefs and choices, I realized that they were like ripples on a lake, life’s drama being played out, forming patterns of disturbance on what was only a very thin layer of my consciousness.
 What lay beneath was the stillness of the unchartered depth of my subconscious mind.